CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 The mostly used script is the A_bdf_merge_sets.
 This simply takes the Raw data (.bdf) and turns it into a .set file

 #### A_bdf_non_paradigm_merge_sets
 Then there is the A_bdf_non_paradigm_merge_sets.
 Since some of the data is collected without a paradigm but is saved into 2 separate files without triggers, this script solves that.
 It loads the .bdf file that ends in _open.bdf and adds a eyes open trigger to the start.
-It does the same for the .bdf file eding in _closed with the exception that here it adds and eyes closed trigger.
+It does the same for the .bdf file ending in _closed with the exception that here it adds and eyes closed trigger.
 Lastly it merges the two files into one.

 #### A_XDF_merge_sets